- Apr 20

 Awareness is the first step, but it doesn't automatically shift behavior.
 Your strategy runs in your nervous system, not just your thoughts.
 Change happens through recognition plus conscious practice over time.

 Your strategy is what you learned to do, not who you are.
 It's adaptive behavior that served you well.
-The goal isn't to eliminate it — it's to see it clearly so you can choose when to use it.
+The goal isn't to eliminate it, it's to see it clearly so you can choose when to use it.

-Recognizing Your Own Protection Strategy
+How to Recognize Your Own Protection Strategy

 What did your strategy protect you from?
+Rejection or abandonment?
+Chaos or unpredictability?
+Criticism or judgment?
+Conflict or disappointment?

 When you can see your strategy clearly, you're no longer being driven around unconsciously.
 You can start having conversations with your automatic responses instead of being controlled by them.

-Listen to the full episode: Episode 5: How Strangers at an Airport Reminded Me Why This Matters, where I share the conversation that made this concept crystal clear.
-Listen on Apple Podcast | Spotify | Podbean
+Episode 5 of The Unpatterned Podcast: How Strangers at an Airport Reminded Me Why This Matters, the conversation that made this concept crystal clear.
+Listen on Apple Podcasts | Spotify | Podbean.

-Go deeper: Read about why awareness alone doesn't change patterns and what actually creates lasting transformation.
+Related reading: Why awareness alone doesn't change patterns and what actually creates lasting transformation.